Indrasena8/Masters_Capstone_Project/README.md

 - **Comparison of Cloud Providers**: Evaluate similar workloads on AWS, Azure, and GCP.
 - **Security Enhancements**: Implement all identified mitigations.
-- **Scaling Workflows**: Extend to multi-service architectures using Kubernetes.

 ---